zegevlier/workers-mc-ping/README.md

 ## Usage

-Currently, the main branch of the [workerd repo](https://github.com/cloudflare/workerd) does not automatically support the TCP sockets, you need to update the captn' proto version.
-This respository contain `workerd.patch`, which makes the required changes to the `WORKSPACE` file.
-(Thank you to MrBBot for pointing me in the right direction).
-After that, build `wokerd` using the instructions on their repo.
+This worker does not run on Cloudflare's edge, so you will need to run workers locally using [`workerd`](https://github.com/cloudflare/workerd/).
+Build `wokerd` using the instructions on their repo.
 Then you can use the following command to build and run the worker:

 ```bash
 npm run dev